forestdb/forestdb.org/models/overinformativeness_boolean.md

 - what the target and competitors are

 This model is specifically to test the PRO predictions and compare with versions of RSA for the lightbulb-style contexts reported by Gatt et al 2011.
-They use x = .87 and y = -.05
+They use x = .87 and y = -.05.

-A weird thing that results from the way they set this up is that in their second selection step, they sum up the preference for the feature (a probability) and the eagerness to overspecify (supposedly also a probability) -- but with particular settings of parameters (eg color-preference 0 and negative eagerness to overspecify, given the standard "lightbulb" context, this results in a negative "probability".
+A weird thing that results from the way they set this up is that in their second selection step, they sum up the preference for the feature (a probability) and the eagerness to overspecify (supposedly also a probability) -- but with particular settings of parameters (eg color-preference 0 and negative eagerness to overspecify), given the standard "lightbulb" context, this results in a negative "probability".
 This is awful.

 ~~~
 ; Stuff to vary: free parameters